WEB a

 - U+1242B: 𒐫, which is just really big

-- U+FDFD: ﷽, which renders very different between my Windows, Android, and iPad
+- U+FDFD: ﷽, which renders very different between my Windows, Android, and Apple devices

-- U+1F438: 🐸, the only emoji the the animals-amphibian category, which is the only category with one emoji (source)
+- U+1F438: 🐸, the only emoji the the animals-amphibian category, which is the only category with one emoji (EDIT: I wrote about this)

 - Five U+25EF joined with U+200D: ◯◯◯◯◯, which Whatsapp rendered as the olympic rings symbol for one month in 2016 (source)